Author + information

 TRANSLATIONAL OUTLOOK: Technical improvements are actively pursued, to reduce imaging time by compressed sensing, increase spatial resolution coverage and signal-to-noise ratios by better multichannel coils, and reduce motion artifacts by the development of image navigator–based approaches.
 How the changes in the size of lipid-rich core in vulnerable plaques, as an imaging biomarker, translate to the modification of cardiovascular risks remain to be elucidated.

 The authors acknowledge the support of the BHF Centre of Research Excellence, Oxford.
+This work was supported by the NIHR Oxford Biomedical Research Centre and the British Heart Foundation Centre of Research Excellence, Oxford.

 Dr. Chai was supported by the Medical Research Council and Stroke Association UK (grant MR/K00266X/1).
 Dr. Biasiolli was supported by the Engineering and Physical Sciences Research Council.
 Dr. Li was supported by the British Heart Foundation.
 Prof. Jezzard was supported by the Dunhill Medical Trust.
 Prof. Choudhury was a Wellcome Trust Senior Clinical Fellow.
 Dr. Li and Prof. Jezzard patented the DANTE black-blood preparation approach and licensed it to Siemens.
 All other authors have reported that they have no relationships relevant to the contents of this paper to disclose.
 Drs.
 Chai and Biasiolli are joint first authors.
 Profs.
 Robson and Choudhury are joint senior authors.